SalomePlatform/adao/doc/en/ref_algorithm_Blue.rst

 .. include:: snippets/Header2Algo01.rst

 This algorithm realizes a BLUE (Best Linear Unbiased Estimator) type estimation of the state of a system.
+It is a linear, unbiased and optimal estimation.
-More precisely, it is an Aitken estimator.
+Technically, it is an Aitken estimator.

 This algorithm is always the fastest of all the assimilation algorithms of ADAO.
 It is theoretically reserved for observation operator cases which are linear,